Ivy Levan: Early life

 Ivy Rose Levan was born in Tulsa, Oklahoma, and raised in Bentonville, Arkansas.
 The singer moved to Los Angeles with her mother when she was 16 years old to pursue a music career.
 Of the experience, Levan says "I just knew I needed to get out of there as fast as I could, so two weeks before I was supposed to graduate high school, I took off for L.A. with my mama."
 After experimenting with various musical styles, Levan began to use her Southern upbringing as a frame of reference, and as an influence which can be found in her music.
 During her career, Levan has worked with many artists of note, across genres.
 Among others, the singer has collaborated with Ben Weinman of The Dillinger Escape Plan, Tomo Miličević of Thirty Seconds to Mars, Sting, and Diplo.

 Career

 2013–2014: Introducing the Dame

-In 2013, Levan released Introducing the Dame where it peaked at No. 1 on the Billboard Next Big Sound charts.
+In 2013, Levan released Introducing the Dame which peaked at No. 1 on the Billboard Next Big Sound charts.
 The EP features her most popular single from the album "Hot Damn", which has racked up over 6 million views on YouTube.
 The EP also included visual singles "Money", "I Don't Wanna Wake Up" and "Hang Forever".
 During the album's release, Levan was interviewed on Glamour Magazine and featured on CBS News' "The Feed."
 Levan was also featured on MTVu's Freshman segment, securing the winning spot twice and was dubbed as the "New It-Girl".